Info For

 Welcome Weekend

 • Residence halls will be open for move-in from 8 am–6 pm.
+After your vehicle receives a welcome from the President, please check in at your residence hall prior to moving in.
 We encourage all move-in activity to be completed within those hours.

-• Transfer students, you are invited to move in on Friday and participate in Welcome Weekend.
+• Transfer students are invited to move in on Friday and participate in Welcome Weekend and New Student Orientation.

-• Move-in day for upperclassmen is Saturday starting at 10 am.
+• Move-in for upperclassmen starts at 10 am on Saturday, August 24.

 Is Welcome Weekend for the entire family or just for students and parents?